nic-obert/sudoku_wave_function_collapse/README.md

 # How to generate a Sudoku board

-There are many techniques to generate a Sudoku board.
-This respository implements some basic techniques to generate a random valid board.
+Generating a valid Sudoku board with a unique solution is a two-phase process.

+1. First, you generate a valid, completely filled board.
+2. Then, you randomly clear a number of cells while still maintaining the uniqueness of the solution.

+These two phases are described in detail below.

-## Procedural wave function collapse
+## Procedural wave function collapse to generate a complete board

-This technique generates a valid pseudo-random Sudoku board with at least one possible solution.
-The solution is not guaranteed to be unique, though.
-To generate boards with unique solutions, check out the next chapter.
+This phase consists in generating a pseudo-random complete valid board.

 1. First, a new board is generated with maximum entropy, meaning all cells can assume every possible state.

 ![Maximum entropy board](assets/max_entropy_board.png)

-1. Iterate through every cell, randomly collapsing each wave function and updating the neighboring cells accordingly as shown in the following exmaple:
+2. Iterate through every cell, randomly collapsing each wave function and updating the neighboring cells accordingly as shown in the following exmaple:

 ![Random collapse generation](assets/random_collapse_generation1.png)
 ![Random collapse generation](assets/random_collapse_generation2.png)
 ![Random collapse generation](assets/random_collapse_generation3.png)

 If an invalid board configuration is reached, restart the generation process from step 1.
+Stop the process when a complete valid board is reached and go to the next phase.

 ## Procedural wave function collapse with uniqueness checks

-TO COMPLETE
+After a complete board is generated in the previous phase, it's time to clear random cells to make the board playable.
+After all, a completely filled board is boring to play with.

+1. Iterate over the board cells in random order.
+The random order is necessary to prevent iteration order artifacts from being observable in the resulting board.
+2. For every cell, make it blank and try to see if the resulting board has a unique solution.
+If the solution is unique, just continue the iteration.
+If the solution is not unique, restore the cell's old state and continue the iteration.
+3. If the number of cleared cells reaches the specified blank cell cap, which is the maximum number of blank cells you want your generated board to have, stop the iteration.

 # How to solve a Sudoku board

 Solving a Sudoku board can be a complicated task, especially if the given hints are few.
-This repository implements some techniques to solve valid Sudoku boards using algorithms based on wave function collapse.
+This repository implements two techniques to solve valid Sudoku boards using algorithms based on wave function collapse.

 ## Wave function collapse with brute-force backtracking